-(b) all the railways that are on land that is corridor land as defined in the Rail Freight System Act 2000; and
+(b) all the railways that are on land that is corridor land as defined in the Rail Freight System Act 2000;

+(ba) the railway constructed pursuant to the TPI Railway and Port Agreement; and

 (c) any railway declared under subsection (2) to be a part of the railways network;

 “Regulator” means the Economic Regulation Authority established by the Economic Regulation Authority Act 2003.

+“TPI Railway and Port Agreement” has the meaning given to the term “the Agreement” in the Railway and Port (The Pilbara Infrastructure Pty Ltd) Agreement Act 2004 section 3.

 (2) If a railway (the “new railway”) is constructed after this Act receives the Royal Assent 1 and the new railway is connected to a railway that is a part of the railways network, the Minister may, by order published in the Gazette, declare the new railway to be a part of the railways network.

 (3) If a siding associated with a railway is managed and controlled by a different person from the person who manages and controls the use of the railway, the siding is not railway infrastructure of the railway for the purposes of this Act.